jonwk/JohnWesleyK/README.md

 ![Alt Text](https://media.giphy.com/media/efyYRnym8v1Th8sJ0K/giphy.gif)

 ### ⚡ Fun fact:
  - Fought obesity, over it successfully.
+Almost 40 KGS ⬇️.
  - Love the big three lifts, omw to unlocking clean pullups.
  - Have been doing origami and paper-crafts from a really long time.
  - Working on a broken laptop lol.